-The Dental Assistant's role is critical to the delivery of quality dental health care.
+The dental assistant's role is critical to the delivery of quality dental health care.
 Advanced technologies and the increasing demand for dental services have resulted in dramatic growth in the industry.
-The objective of the dental assisting program is to provide quality career education that prepares students for not only seeking entry-level employment in the dental assisting field, but also for life-long learning and personal and professional growth.
+The objective of the dental assisting program is to provide quality career education that prepares students not only for seeking entry-level employment in the dental assisting field but also for life-long learning and personal and professional growth.